-During 2021, the Company has also carried out several stress scenarios involving CAT events, prolonged COVID-19 impact, large claims, RI default and financial crisis, increase in equity exposure and increase in COR.
+During 2022, the Company has also carried out several stress scenarios such as effects of climate change, large claims, RI default and financial crisis, increase in COR and effects of inflation.
 These tests help management assess the effectiveness of the current reinsurance programme, and the strength of the Company's financial position to withstand such events.
 In all instances, the Company has remained above the regulatory solvency level of 100%.